EduardHermann/Calculator/README.md

 ## How to start the programm

-- If you don't want the notation of all the calculations just double click the "calculator.jar" file.
+- If you don't want the notation of all the calculations just double click the "Calculator.jar" file.
-- If you want the notation firstly extract the "calculatorWIth"
+- If you want the notation firstly extract the "CalculatorWithConsole.zip" file.
+- Then open up the file and double click the "RUN.bat" file

 ## What I have learned from this project

+- Basic math in programming
+- Conversions of datatypes
+- building up a GUI